G-Core/gcore-videoplayer-js/packages/player/docs/api/player.levelselector.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Allows to control the quality level of the playback.
+A [media control](./player.mediacontrol.md) plugin that provides a UI to control the quality level of the playback.

 **Signature:**